digst/cloud/design.md

 - *Application Development.* A government organisation decides that the GovCloud Platform is the future home of a new application.
 Early in the process SIT helps identify reusable services and data on the GovCloud Platform.
 Furthermore, SIT provides a sandbox environment and a toolchain for developers to produce initial proof of concepts.
 DIGST supports the project.

 <br>
-Future versions of the GovCloud are expected to add capabilities supporting *Compliance as a Service*, *Development Procurement Framework*, _Sharing of Sensistive Data_, _Reuse Applications/Services_, _Hybrid Cloud/Scale Out_, and _Migrating Existing Applications_ (see [appendix](#more-principles,-capabilities-and-use-cases)).
+Future versions of the GovCloud are expected to add capabilities supporting Compliance as a Service, Development Procurement Framework, _Sharing of Sensistive Data_, _Reuse Applications/Services_, _Hybrid Cloud/Scale Out_, and _Migrating Existing Applications_ (see [appendix](#more-principles,-capabilities-and-use-cases)).